junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 10. What security strategy would you recommend for PII (Personally Identifiable Information) data on Cloud Storage?
 No Cloud IAM roles to users, and granular ACLs on bucket.

+11. A company has decided to use Cloud SDK tools to deploy to App Engine Flexible.
+Which one of the following requirements does this meet?

+Requirement 3: Use managed services whenever possible.

 16.
 How to automatically and simultaneously deploy new code to each cluster?
 Use an automation tool, such as Jenkins.

+17. A microservice has intermittent problems that bursts logs.
+How can you trap it for live debugging?
+Set a log metric in Stackdriver logging, alert on it past a threshold.

 19. A sales company runs weekly resiliency tests of the current build in a separate environment by replaying the last holiday sales load.
 What can improve resiliency?
 Ans: Develop a script that mimics a zone outage and add it to the test.